EDDI-Conferences/eddi-conferences.github.io/_pages/about.md

 ## EDDI Conference Code of Conduct

 EDDI is dedicated to a positive, safe and harassment-free conference experience in which diverse participants may learn, network and enjoy the company of colleagues in an environment of mutual human respect and regardless of gender, sexual orientation, gender identity, gender expression, disability, physical appearance, ethnicity, religion or other group identity or political beliefs.
-Our [Code of Conduct](/Conduct) privides more details on how we seek to do that.
+Our [Code of Conduct](/Conduct) provides more details on how we seek to do that.

 ---